-We see many celebratory holidays; a birthday, wedding or a honeymoon.
+We see many celebratory holidays; a birthday, a wedding or a honeymoon.
 What better way to begin your marriage than sharing a spectacular dive experience?
 And Summer is just the season to jet off to Sabah to enjoy a honeymoon dive spectacular!
-The last thing you want when celebrating is anything going wrong - so plan and then plan some more!
+The last thing you want when celebrating is anything going wrong – so plan and then plan some more!

 If you want to try diving for the first time, ensure that you choose the correct course and consider your location.
 A PADI Discover Scuba Diving Experience is a one day course that will reveal the world of diving to you.
 Alternatively, you can dedicate four days to a more structured learning experience with a PADI Open Water Diver Course.
 This will guide you to become a certified PADI Open water Diver.

 Travelling as a family can feel limiting when it comes to diving experiences.
 When you are attempting to balance everyone’s interests it can feel as if you are all making compromises.
 So why not choose a family diving course that gives you shared memories and experiences.

 A great deal of planning a balanced holiday comes down to location.
 Sabah is a year-round dive destination.
 But why is it such a great place to choose for this Summer’s holiday?

 Although diving is great in Sabah all year round, conditions here from June to September are ideal.
 Sipadan diving will bring you right at the heart of one of the most spectacular marine environments on the planet.
 From here, you can explore reef habitats and come face to face with turtles and even rays and sharks!

 Planning Your Itinerary